Aylar-Soltani/aylar-soltani/README.md

 ![alt text](./img.png)
 ### Hi there 👋

 I am a web developer passionate about learning new technologies.
 I am a creative and innovative person which is the result of my diverse skills.
 I have bachelor degree in industrial engineering and Master degree In Business Administration.
-I have been in different roles as a project manager, Marketing Specialist and Business Data Analyst.
+I have been in different roles as a Project Manager, Marketing Specialist and Business Data Analyst.
 I have a growth mindset and that's why I have cross-functional skills.
 This enables me to take more varied responsibilities, and respond to the organization’s fast-changing needs.